-- (a) All components shall be thoroughly cleaned. - (b) All applicable mating surfaces shall be lubricated with an appropriate lubricant and surfaces susceptible to storage corrosion shall be treated with a suitable rust inhibitor.

-(c) All overhead camshaft and auxiliary shaft bearings/bushings shall be replaced as required to restore correct clearance.

-(d) All seals and gaskets shall be replaced.
+- (a) All components shall be thoroughly cleaned. - (b) All applicable mating surfaces shall be lubricated with an appropriate lubricant and surfaces susceptible to storage corrosion shall be treated with a suitable rust inhibitor. - (c) All overhead camshaft and auxiliary shaft bearings/bushings shall be replaced as required to restore correct clearance. - (d) All seals and gaskets shall be replaced with new items. - (e) Valve spring pressures may not be adjusted using a spring shim or offset keeper.